wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

    - Anchor Panes allow child elements to be placed in the top, bottom, left side, right side, or center of the pane.

-In this example, it would be sensible to use a stack pane to place the slider ontop of each other.
+In this example, it would be sensible to use a stack pane to place the slider on top of each other.
 If we wanted the sliders to be at specific positions, it would make sense to use an Anchor or Grid Pane.

 The basic syntax for defining a Pane uing FXML would be as the following: